Jsalvadorpp/chess-game/README.md

 ### To play

-You must have ruby installed on your pc to play
+You must have ruby installed on your pc to play.

   * `clone this repository`
   * `go into the folder and open the terminal`